nestorgarciacheste/PROYECTO-DAW-2023_24/README.md

 ## Store:
 Our team, comprised of Carlos, Toni, and Miguel, is tasked with developing the Store section of WebCode, the online marketplace.

-To bring this section to life, we've established a main branch named features_store, which is further divided into three sub-branches, each assigned to a team member.
+To bring this section to life, we've established a main branch named `feature/store`, which is further divided into three sub-branches, each assigned to a team member.
 This structure allows us to efficiently tackle the implementation of product sales, customer reviews, and the payment gateway to ensure seamless transactions on the website.

-- **Carlos** (team leader branch: `store_Carlos`):
+- **Carlos** [team leader] (branch: `store_Carlos`):
   - Designed and implemented the HTML structure and styling with CSS for the Store page.
   - Developed JavaScript code to autonomously adjust the distribution of photos in the Store page, aligning with the HTML structure.
   - Orchestrated organized commits, merges, and uploads to GitHub for the Store section.